Cassie N. Saunders

 County of San Diego Communications Office

-Funds will be used for a variety of education classes and outreach events, along with the distribution of child safety seats and training on the installation and use of child safety seats.
+Funds will be used for a variety of community outreach events, education classes, distribution of child safety seats, and training on the installation and use of child safety seats.

 The car seat safety program includes:

-• Child Passenger Safety Technician training and recertification courses.
+· Child Passenger Safety Technician (CPST) training and recertification courses.